 The Plant

-The Plant is an adaptive reuse landmark in Jackson’s Fondren Warehouse District.
-Once an abandoned pipe factory, it now serves as a design campus, living laboratory, and curated setting for select gatherings.
+The Plant is an adaptive reuse project in Jackson’s Fondren Warehouse District.
+Once an abandoned pipe factory, it now serves as a landscape architecture design campus and curated setting for select gatherings.

 -

-Originally built as a pipe distribution plant in the 1960s, The Plant has been reclaimed as an adaptive reuse landmark in Jackson’s Fondren Warehouse District.
-Today, it operates as a design studio, landscape architecture campus, and a living laboratory for experimenting with plants, materials, and concepts.
-Beyond its role as a creative campus, The Plant is a curated setting for select gatherings where design, culture, and community intersect.
+Originally built as a pipe distribution facility in the 1960s, The Plant has been reclaimed as an adaptive reuse landmark in Jackson’s Fondren Warehouse District.
+Today, it operates as TREE’s design studio, landscape architecture campus, and a living laboratory for testing plants, materials, and spatial ideas.
+Beyond its role as a creative workspace, The Plant also serves as a curated setting for select gatherings where design, culture, and community intersect.

 -